People of Praise, Supreme Court nominee Amy Coney Barrett's small faith community, has deep roots in Minnesota

 Minnesota's former U.S. Sen. Norm Coleman recently wrote an op-ed praising Trinity School, which his children attended, as well as Barrett.

-Students and staff aren’t required to be People of Faith members, but key leadership is, including principal Beth Schmitz and academic dean Pat Murphy..
+Students and staff aren't required to be People of Praise members, but key leadership is, including principal Beth Schmitz and academic dean Pat Murphy..

 School leaders, like other People of Praise members in Minnesota, declined to be interviewed.
 The tiny group, bombarded by media requests from across the globe, has halted nearly all interviews "with the news, good and not-so-good, surrounding us these days," said Caneff.